tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

   Xspace xspace = get_my_xspace(); // Plugin generates Xspace based on collected profiler data.
   *size_in_bytes = xspace.ByteSizeLong(); // get the size of Xspace
   if (buffer == nullptr) {
-    return; // Proper will first get the size of Xspace, then allocate the big enough buffer and pass it to plugin for retrieving Xspace.
+    return; // TensorFlow will first get the size of Xspace, then allocate the big enough buffer and pass it to plugin for retrieving Xspace.
   }
   xspace.SerializeToArray(buffer, xspace.ByteSizeLong());
 }